Online Course: Environmental Communication: Research Into Practice

 Who is teaching the course?

 The course is taught by Dr. Mark S. Meisner.
 Dr. Meisner holds a Bachelor of Commerce with Honours from Queen’s University at Kingston and Master’s and Ph.D. degrees in Environmental Studies from York University in Toronto.
 He has taught undergraduate and graduate courses in environmental communication, environmental studies, and communication at York University, McMaster University, Royal Roads University, the State University of New York, and the University of Puerto Rico.
 He has developed graduate and undergraduate curricula in environmental studies and environmental communication and served as the lead of those programs.
 He has also worked as a management consultant, writing instructor, editor, administrator and IT consultant.
-From 2011 to 2022 he was the Executive Director of the International Environmental Communication Association (IECA).
+From 2011 to 2022 he was the founding Executive Director of the International Environmental Communication Association (IECA).
 He has been teaching this course since 2014.

 When is the course offered?

 The course is offered twice a year, beginning in January and September.
-In the unlikely event that fewer than too few people register for a given session, the course may get postponed until the next session.
+In the unlikely event that fewer than eight people register for a given session, the course may get postponed until the next session.
 If that happens, registered participants will have the option of postponing their registration to the next session or canceling and having their fees fully refunded.

 What do participants get at the end of the course?